Kotlin/kotlin-spec/docs/src/md/kotlin.core/expressions.md

 The value of the resulting expression is the same as the value of the chosen branch.

-The type of the resulting expression is the [least upper bound][Least upper bound] of the types of two branches (TODO(not that simple)), if both branches are present.
+The type of the resulting expression is the [least upper bound][Least upper bound] of the types of two branches, if both branches are present.
 If either of the branches are omitted, the resulting conditional expression has type [`kotlin.Unit`][`kotlin.Unit`] and may used only as a statement.

 Let's illustrate it with some examples: